 b.
-An estimate of total reclamation cost to be used in establishing bond amount.
-The cost estimate should include the approximate cost of grading, revegetation, equipment mobilization, labor, and other pertinent costs.
-(11-1-89)
+An estimate of total reclamation cost to be used in establishing bond the financial assurance amount.
+The cost estimate should include the approximate cost of grading, revegetation, equipment mobilization, labor, and other pertinent costs for third party reclamation.
+(11-1-89)()